-- F. Answer each of the following questions in detail. - Maqbool was a gardener in the royal gardens of the Mughal emperor, Shahjahan.
+- 1. Maqbool was a gardener in the royal gardens of the Mughal emperor, Shahjahan.
 He selected a cane basket, lined it with green leaves, laid the roses gently in it and carried it for the princess. - 2.
+Maqbool took Panna Bai to the streets of Agra, shops, market, mosque and Hanumanji temple. - 3.
 Maqbool thought that Panna was odd.
 She was still a child.
-He could not guess who the girl with him really was. - 3.
+He could not guess who the girl with him really was. - 4.
 There was a crowd of people who thought that Princess Jahanara was missing.
-The soldiers were ready to go in search of her and they thought that she was kidnapped because she was not present in the fort.

-- 4. When the commander ordered the soldiers to arrest Maqbool, Jahanara commanded them to stop.
+The soldiers were ready to go in search of her and they thought that she was kidnapped because she was not present in the fort. - 5.
+When the commander ordered the soldiers to arrest Maqbool, Jahanara commanded them to stop.
 She told them that she had herself requested Maqbool to take her to the city, and that he did not know about the fact that she was Jahanara.
-She let Maqbool go to his gardens. - 5.
+She let Maqbool go to his gardens. - 6.
 The girl who went to the temple with Maqbool was actually Jahanara.
 It is clear from the question of Maqbool who asked her if she had come there before.
 And when she replied ', Yes, I have, but then the roads were emptied for us.'
-And it means that roads were emptied for the royal persons and not for a maid.
+And it means that roads were emptied for the royal persons and not for a maid. - 7.
+Maqbool named that rose as 'Dawn' because it reminded him of the pink of the dawn sky.

-Write adverb forms of the following words.
+- Write adverb forms of the following words: - 1. beautifully2. shyly3. carefully4. princely5. monthly6. simply7. quietly8. properly9. quickly10. reluctantly11. excitedly12. suddenly

-1. beautifully 2. shyly 3. carefully

-4. princely 5. monthly 6. simply

-7. quietly 8. properly 9. quickly

-10. reluctantly 11. excitedly 12. suddenly
+Direct & Indirect Speech

-- Change the following sentences from direct speech to indirect speech. - 1.
-Anuj asked me if I would help him. - 2.
+- Change the following sentences from direct speech to indirect speech: - 1.
+Anui asked me if I would help him. - 2.
 Ruby asked him if he had taken her book. - 3.
-The traveller asked the woman where the enquiry officer was. - 4.
+The traveller asked the woman where the enquiry office was. - 4.
 The teacher asked the boy what his name was. - 5.
 He inquired the milkman why he did not bring pure milk. - 6.
 Neha's father asked her how she had got hurt. - 7.
 I asked my friend if he would call me that evening. - 8.
 Neena asked her friends what they were doing. - 9.
 The man asked me if that was my house. - 10.
-Rohit asked me if I liked reading novels.

-- Read the following passage carefully and answer the questions that follow. - 1.
+Rohit asked me if I liked reading novels. - Read the following passage carefully and answer the questions that follow: - 1.
 Purple colour is usually liked by people seeking spiritual fulfilment and meditation. - 2.
 The purple colour symbolises magic, mystery and royalty. - 3.
 Purple is a combination of red and blue, the warmest and the coolest colours, so it is believed to be an ideal colour. - 4.
 The difference between violet and purple is that violet appears in the visible light spectrum or a rainbow whereas purple is simply a mix of red and blue. - 5.
 Violet gives energy to those who use blue and indigo skills in the psychic field. - 6. (i) associated